emwads/RunThisPlace/README.md

 - [x] Hosting on Heroku
 - [x] New account creation, login, and guest/demo login
 - [ ] A production README, replacing this README ([sample production README](docs/production_readme.md) )
-- [ ] Creation of running routes via map
+- [x] Creation of running routes via map
-  - [ ] Rendering of map with a routes path
+  - [x] Rendering of map with a routes path
-  - [ ] Allow users to click on map to create a run route
+  - [x] Allow users to click on map to create a run route
-  - [ ] Saves run routes into the database
+  - [x] Saves run routes into the database
-  - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
-  - [ ] Adequate CSS styling
+  - [x] Adequate CSS styling
-- [ ] Following
+- [x] Following
-  - [ ] Users can follow other users
+  - [x] Users can follow other users
-  - [ ] Followed users appear on user's profile
+  - [x] Followed users appear on user's activity feed
-  - [ ] Smooth, bug-free navigation
+  - [x] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [x] Adequate seed data to demonstrate the site's features
-  - [ ] Adequate CSS styling
+  - [x] Adequate CSS styling
-- [ ] Comments on workouts
+- [x] Comments on workouts
-  - [ ] Users can comment on any workout
+  - [x Users can comment on any workout
-  - [ ] comments appear on workout's detail page
+  - [x] comments appear on workout's detail page
-  - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
-  - [ ] Adequate CSS styling
-- [ ] Dashboard for tracking workouts
+- [x] Dashboard for tracking workouts
   - [x] Dashboard shows user's most recent workouts in a workout listing
-  - [ ] Dashboard possibly shows lifetime mileage data
-  - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [x] Adequate seed data to demonstrate the site's features
-  - [ ] Adequate CSS styling
+  - [x] Adequate CSS styling
   - [ ] Static maps for displaying maps(?)
+- [ ] workouts

 ## Design Docs
 * [View Wireframes][views]